HandBrake/HandBrake-docs/source/docs/en/latest/developer/flatpak-repo.markdown

 After the build completes, the flatpak packages for the GUI and CLI can be found in:

     pkg/flatpak/*.flatpak

+And an OSTree repository where the packages have been committed and signed with the above PGP ID can be found in:

+    pkg/flatpak/HandBrake-Flatpak.repo

+If PGP_ID is omitted, the OSTree commit will be unsigned.

 ## Install flatpak bundle
 To use the flatpak bundle directly instead of importing it into a repository and then installing from the repository: